ezsystems/ezplatform/doc/apache2/Readme.md

 #### Pure legacy setup

-In eZ Publish 5.x you can optionally set it up to only use legacy, this is useful for 4.x upgrades which only uses legacy.
+eZ Publish 5.x can optionally be set up to only use the legacy kernel.
+This is useful for 4.x upgrades which only use legacy.
-*Warning: By doing this, absolutely no integrations between legacy and Platform works, so you can not use any of the Platform features (API, HttpCache, Symfony, ..) in this setup.*
+*Warning: By doing this, absolutely no integrations between legacy and Platform work, so you can not use any of the Platform features (API, HttpCache, Symfony, ...) in this setup.*

-To setup pure legacy you will have to modify the vhost configuration to point to ezpublish_legacy folder as BASEDIR, and remove use of `/web` in the config.
+To setup pure legacy you will have to modify the vhost configuration to point to ezpublish_legacy folder as BASEDIR, and remove usage of the `/web` suffix in the config.
-You'll also need to use the cluster rewrite rules for 5.3 and below if using cluster setup.
+If using cluster setup you'll also need to use the cluster rewrite rules for 5.3 and below.

 #### NameVirtualHost conflicts

 The "NameVirtualHost" setting might already exist in the default configuration.
 Defining a new one will result in a conflict.
-If Apache reports errors such as "NameVirtualHost [IP_ADDRESS] has no VirtualHosts" or "Mixing * ports and non-* ports with a NameVirtualHost address is not supported", try skipping the NameVirtualHost line.
-See [more info about the NameVirtualHost directive](http://httpd.apache.org/docs/2.2/mod/core.html#namevirtualhost)
+If Apache reports errors such as "NameVirtualHost [IP_ADDRESS] has no VirtualHosts" or "Mixing * ports and non-* ports with a NameVirtualHost address is not supported", try removing the NameVirtualHost line.
+See [more info about the NameVirtualHost directive](http://httpd.apache.org/docs/2.4/mod/core.html#namevirtualhost)